I am a former bicycle mechanic from Canada who does bicycle reviews and teaches others how to conduct simple mechanical fixes and upgrades!

-Choosing A Great Bicycle for Exercise & Fitness
+Best Bicycle for Exercise and Overall Fitness

 Cycling is one of the best forms of exercise ever devised.
 If you ask any of my friends or family, they'll tell you how often I rave about this form of fitness.

-It's not only an excellent cardiovascular workout, it develops coordination, helps with your lower body muscle development, and most important of all, it's a blast.
+It's not only an excellent cardiovascular workout, but it also develops coordination, helps with your lower body muscle development, and most important of all, it's a blast.
 The best bicycles for exercise and fitness will push a rider's limitations and provide a fun, fast and effective outlet.

 Cycling has always been somewhat popular as a workout.
 Go to any gym and you'll see people crowded onto spin bikes watching TV as they exercise.

-Personally I find that authentic outdoor cycling is a much better alternative, since it's more fun and (once you have a bike) it's free.
+Personally, I find that authentic outdoor cycling is a much better alternative since it's more fun and (once you have a bike) it's free.
 Real cycling will provide a dynamic form of fitness that a stationary bike just can't match.

 With this article, I'm hoping to explain a bit more about cycling as a form of exercise.
 We'll talk about the best bikes for fitness and we'll cover what not to look for.
 After that, we will take a close look at four great recommendations I have that can be found.

 These are by no means the only options, just a few ideas to get the gears turning (pun intended).
 Let's get started and check out a few of the best types of bicycles for exercise.